Updated: Dec 24, 2021

 They are the quintessential odd couple: a daughter of mythological royalty, and a humble and earnest man of the earth (and sea).
 Atlanna is fleeing an arranged marriage, and finds in Thomas a loving, albeit brief, sanctuary from her enforced responsibilities.
 Their union results in the birth of a son, Arthur, and upon the queen’s forced return to Atlantis, father and son must endure in silence, lest the previously jilted Atlantean King make a murderous beeline for Atlanna’s ‘half-breed’ bastard.
 Things are complicated by young Arthur’s transition from an impetuous boy into a positively strapping, unnaturally gifted man, with a flair for brawling, laconic asides and the delights of happy hour.
 Owing to his Atlantean physiology, Arthur is a metahuman - DC’s preferred euphemism for persons of extraordinary prowess - and his continued forays into vigilantism have earned him the media sobriquet ‘Aquaman’, as well as the wary attention of his Atlantean fellows.

 Anticipation for Aquaman’s solo filmic adventure was high, after the character’s show-stealing performance in the ill-fated Justice League (2017).
 Like almost everything associated with that film, the Aquaman character was underserved by a threadbare narrative and muddled intent, but Jason Momoa - the original Khal to Daenerys Targaryen’s Khaleesi - cuts through the inferior circumstances with a winning and ultra-charismatic performance.
 He was a shining light amidst a very dark day, and the strength of his turn engendered enthusiasm and curiosity in abundance.
 Momoa is as likeable as the day is long, and having been handed the baton in his own film, he rises to the occasion with aplomb.
 His Aquaman is amusing, irreverent and just the right side of knowing, with healthy dollops of loyalty and sincerity further sweetening the pot.
 The whole premise of Aquaman is more-than-slightly ridiculous, with a heritage grounded in purest mythology.
-The essence of the film’s plot reads like Shakespeare filtered through the prism of the Magic Roundabout.
+The essence of the film’s plot reads like Shakespeare filtered through the prism of The Magic Roundabout (1964-1995).
 Director Wan embraces this absurdity, and crafts a film that is wantonly melodramatic, but never likely to fold in the act of blowing its own trumpet.

 Arthur is drawn into Atlantean affairs by the machinations of his half-brother, King Orm Marius, the de facto ruler of a now-divided Atlantis, as played by the underrated and appropriately aryan Patrick ‘Nite Owl’ Wilson.
 King Orm seeks to unite the disparate Atlantean factions and have himself declared ‘Ocean Master’ (how’s that for a portentous moniker), with the authority to initiate war against the ‘surface dwellers’.
-Such warmongering forces the hand of those in the king’s court still loyal to the fallen Queen Atlanna (mother of both Arthur and Orm), namely Willem Defoe’s vizier Nuidis Vulko, and Orm’s own consort, Mera.
+Such warmongering forces the hand of those in the king’s court still loyal to the fallen Queen Atlanna (mother of both Arthur and Orm), namely Willem Dafoe’s vizier Nuidis Vulko, and Orm’s own consort, Mera.
 Vulko maintains a longstanding interest in the fate of Arthur, and is responsible for both his combat training and cursory understanding of Atlantean affairs.
 Mera is a highborn student of Atlanna, and her relationship with Orm mirrors that of Atlanna and Orm’s father: political, pragmatic and loveless (opening the door to a brotherly love triangle).
 Together they seek to counterbalance Orm’s ambitions with the intervention of Arthur, who is naturally uninterested and frankly, rather hostile to the idea, owing to Atlantis’ apparent predilection for ritual matricide.
 This wholly unoriginal premise sets the stage for a swashbuckling jaunt, that takes in the technological splendour of Atlantis, before journeying to the sands of the Sahara, the historical architecture of Sicily and back again.

 Though high on exposition, Aquaman maintains a well-measured narrative pace.
 The colour and variety of the locations certainly help, as do the numerous exciting action sequences peppered throughout the 143 minute running time.
 The real key to success though, is in the interplay between the characters.
 During their longwinded odyssey to carve out a piece of the MCU-shaped pie, both DC and Warner Bros have followed the Marvel/Disney blueprint, and cast respected Hollywood luminaries at every turn.
 Where they’ve failed is in having these actors grimace rather than grin.
 Aquaman is a fun film.
 Momoa is effortless in his charm, but the performance of the hitherto emotionally vacant Amber Heard is a most pleasing surprise.
 She lends sass and fortitude to Mera, and taking inspiration from Gal Gadot, she is both a compelling fish out of water (if you’ll pardon the pun), and a convincing warrior, who flourishes off the back of her own bravery and ingenuity.
 As was the case with Wonder Woman (2017), Aquaman sees no need to gratuitously flaunt the sexuality of its heroine; trusting instead to the genuine chemistry between its two leads.
 Though not exactly the tantalising embodiment of insatiable sexual tension, the emotional dynamic between Arthur and Mera is suitably diverting.